techidaily/site-fox-access/source/_posts/updated-sierra-users-the-ultimate-list-for-video-editing-apps-for-2024.md

 ![Avidemux](https://images.wondershare.com/filmora/article-images/avidemux-for-mac-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 [Avidemux](https://tools.techidaily.com/wondershare/filmora/download/) is designed in order to be open source and easy to use.
 At the same time, it has support for most of the major video formats and a few audio formats.
 It’s suitable for beginners although it doesn’t really have a major set of features for professionals or experienced editors.
 You have a dedicated tutorial provided by the app.
 It’s simple and designed to help you learn.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\. iMovie